Investing in Education

 Created Unequal: The Crisis in American Pay

-James K. Gallbraith, professor at the
+James K. Gallbraith,

 Lyndon B Johnson School of Public Affairs, University of Texas

 publish in 2000 by University of Chicago Press,